sp4ce4str0n4ut/final-project/README.md

 - **Pagination** via `Load more` button
 - **Adaptive design**
-- **Navigation Menu**
+- **Navigation menu**
 - **State management** using `Redux`+`Thunk`

 ### Structure
 - **Home page** contains list of cards with all available pokemons (more pokemons could be load through pressing `Load more` button);
-- Pressing `Catch` button allows you to **catch a pokemons**;
+- Pressing `Catch` button allows you to **catch a pokemon**;
-- Pressing on pokmon card shows you **a pokemon page**, which contains detailed information abourt pokemon.
-Additionly, if pokemon is caught, date and time of capture going to be shown;
+- Pressing on pokemon card shows you **a pokemon page**, which contains detailed information abourt pokemon.
+Additionally, if pokemon is caught, date and time of capture about to be shown;
-- List of **caught pokemons** and redirect to homepage is available by buttons on the sidebar.
+- List of **caught pokemons** and redirect to homepage are available by buttons located at the sidebar.

 ### Available Scripts